-As stated earlier, this promotion rate is only available to first-time holders of the Yield Pledge Checking account and/or the Yield Pledge Money Market account, and according to the fine print, requires new money.
+The guaranteed introductory rate is only available to first-time holders of the Yield Pledge Money Market account, and according to the fine print, requires new money.

 Accounts opened and initially funded with money transferred from